-Nowadays, PCB design is a highly complex procedure for there are thousands of connections and electrical components on a multilayer board.
+Nowadays, PCB design is a highly complex procedure for there are thousands of connections and electrical components involved in PCB fabrications of a multilayer PCB.

 No matter how careful or skilled you are, your design will undoubtedly have some mistakes when working with so many components.
 The errors may include misplaced pins, misaligned visas, and others.